MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot asking Copilot to visualize in a table format.](./media/generative-ai/copilot-rewrite-as-table.png)

-1. Review the table and ask Copilot to add more information, such as references for more information.
-Your response should look something like this:
+1. Review the table and ask Copilot to add more information, such as references for more details.
+Your response should look something like this (you may need to use the **Regenerate** button)

     ![Screenshot of the response from Copilot in a table format.](./media/generative-ai/copilot-rewrite-as-table-response.png)